The Foundations of a Healthy Lifestyle

 How to find and evaluate a Personal Trainer.
 The top 5 (or so) things you should be looking for.

-In a previous blog post we explored what personal training is and how it fits into the overall world of fitness to help you decide if this is a path, among many fitness options, you should take to help you reach your fitness goals.
-For those who have either decided or are heavily leaning toward personal training as their fitness path, this post is for you.
+In a previous blog post we explored what personal training is and how it fits into the overall world of fitness to help you decide if this is a path, among many fitness options, you should take to help you reach fitness goals.
+For those who have either decided, or are heavily leaning toward personal training as their fitness path, this post is for you.
 In this post, we’re going to explore how you go about selecting a personal trainer.
 At Inform Fitness, many of our clients come to us as referrals from other InForm Fitness clients.
 Which is not that different from many other businesses, where word of mouth is a key source of new customers and an indicator of a product or service that provides enough value that people are willing to share their positive experiences with friends and family.
 But let’s say you don’t know anyone that uses a personal trainer, haven’t been given a referral or are just interested in exploring options on your own – how would you go about the process, what are things to look for and how would you evaluate personal trainers to help you find the one that’s right for you?

 What fitness category are you in?